maeddes/PVS-Lab/README.md

 Runs on port 8080

 # Build and Deployment
+Custom docker files for custom images are added: nginx, postgres, jaeger in the general directory and spring in TaskManager directory.
+Custom images are on docker hub.

+All of the custom images work as intended except for the nginx one, thus the app needs to be started via docker compose.
+Compose (yaml) builds the containers from general/official images except for the spring one.

 The build and deployment process involves using Docker Compose.
-Execute the following command to build and run the containers: docker-compose up
+Execute the following command to build and run the containers:

+docker-compose up

 # Monitoring and Tracing